Catherine L. Besteman

-Catherine Lowe Besteman is an Italian American abolitionist educator at Colby College, where she holds the Francis F. Bartlett and Ruth K. Bartlett Chair in Anthropology.
+Catherine Lowe Besteman is an Italian American anthropologist at Colby College, where she holds the Francis F. Bartlett and Ruth K. Bartlett Chair in Anthropology.
 Her research and practice engage the public humanities to explore abolitionist possibilities in Maine.
 She has taught at that institution since 1994.

-Her research has focused on security, militarism, displacement, and community-based activism and transformation, primarily based in Somalia, South Africa, and the U.S. Her work has been supported by the American Council of Learned Societies, the National Endowment for the Arts, Wenner-Gren, and with a Guggenheim Fellowship.
-She has held other fellowships at the Institute of Advanced Study in Durham, UK, the Institute of Advanced Study at Stellenbosch University, Bellagio, and the School for Advanced Research, among others.

-She also curates art exhibitions and public humanities initiatives, including Freedom & Captivity, a statewide collaborative public humanities initiative to envision and foster abolitionist visioning in Maine, and Making Migration Visible, a statewide arts-based initiative to change the narratives around migration in Maine.

-Her work has been acknowledged with the 2021 Public Anthropologist Award (for Militarized Global Apartheid), the 2019 SANA (Society for the Anthropology of North America) Prize for Distinguished Achievement in the Critical Study of North America, and a Leeds Honor Book Award (for Transforming Cape Town).

-She has published four monographs and eight edited or co-edited volumes.
-She taught previously at Queens College, City University of New York.
+Since 2005, she is known for her work with Somali Bantu refugees who have migrated from East Africa to Lewiston, Maine.

 Early life and education

 Besteman received her BA from Amherst College, and her MA and PhD from the University of Arizona.

 Career

 Besteman’s areas of expertise include refugees, southern Somalia, South Africa, and, more generally, insecurity and violence, and inequality and racism.
 She also specializes in studying humanitarianism and activism.
 She writes in support of an engaged approach to anthropology, which involves advocacy, teaching, and collaboration with the people who are the focus of study.
 Besteman has studied Southern Somalia extensively, and has written a number of books and papers about this area.
 She has criticized traditional anthropological and media portrayals of Somalis and of the Somalian civil war since it began in the early 1990s,.